 I was born in Athens in 1981 and grew up quite close to the Acropolis and the Ancient Agora.
 I studied Banking and Finance at the University of Piraeus, before moving to Scotland where I earned my MSc in Economics (2005) and PhD in Economics (2008) from the University of Edinburgh.

 In 2007 I joined the OECD Development Centre in Paris for a research project on the economies of Central Asia and the Black Sea region and their transition process, with a focus on labour market outcomes and policies.
 This resulted in publication of the Black Sea and Central Asian Economic Outlook.

-I am currently Head of the Department of Public Finance.
-Since 2018, I have been Chairman of the Board of the Diligentia Foundation for Empirical Research, a Cologne-based foundation that supports research in the social sciences by funding a number of medium-sized research projects, as well as by means of a yearly prize for empirical research.
-As of 2020, I am on the Board of the Austrian Economic Association.
+I am currently also the chairman of the Board of the Diligentia Foundation for Empirical Research, a Cologne-based foundation that supports research in the social sciences by funding a number of medium-sized research projects, as well as Board member of the Austrian Economic Association.

 My research uses primarily empirical and experimental methods to address diverse topics, related (among others) to determinants of (un)ethical behavior, asymmetric information and markets for credence goods, gender quotas, social norms, and forces that drive social inclusion and exclusion.

 For more information on my activities, research output, media presence and teaching, please visit the corresponding section in this site, or download my CV.